ksm2k3qhh/ksm2k3qhh/README.md

 # 💫 About Me:
-An IT Business Analyst with passion about coding
+An IT Business Analyst with a passion about coding

 ## 🌐 Socials: